Bastianini Wins Thai MotoGP Sprint Race Ahead Of Martin - UrduPoint

 Two-time defending world champion Bagnaia started on pole but a dramatic opening saw the lead change hands and in the shake-up team-mate Bastianini emerged out in front.

-In sweltering conditions, the Spaniard Martin -- who is attempting to win the world title for the first time -- started in third but nipped in front of Italy's Bagnaia.
+In sweltering conditions, Martin started in third and at one point dropped to sixth, but recovered to nip in front of Italy's Bagnaia on lap seven.

-The Italian Bastianini was now comfortable out front and extended his lead over Martin, with Bagnaia on his rival's heels but not close enough to make a move.
+The Italian Bastianini was now comfortable out front and extended his lead over Martin, with Bagnaia on his rival's heels in third but not close enough to make a move.

 Fourth was six-time world champion Marc Marquez, who won in Australia last time out, followed by his brother Alex.